mcdonagj/Tiptabs/README.md

     * [WIP] Have a database that store a past query (history).
     * [WIP] Display the history on app.html as a selectable region.
 Selecting the previous query populates the app.html fields.

-7. Use Poetry as an additional option for installing dependencies for the ITC.
+7. Use Poetry as an additional option for installing dependencies for Tiptabs.
     * [WIP] Source: https://pypi.org/project/poetry/

 8. Extend the functionality of the Dockerfile to create a MongoDB alongside the app container.